 The word ‘zumbi’ appears with a meaning closer to how we use it today in A History of the Voyages and Travels of Capt.
 Nathaniel Uring.
 The word ‘zumbi’ refers to the apparition of the dead person, but they walk around and torment the living, much like contemporary zombies.

 Robert Southey publishes History of Brazil, in which ‘zombi’ refers to the elected chief of the maroons in Pernambuco.
 Southey means the guy behaves like he doesn’t have any free will.
+These early zombie stories were influenced by colonialism.
+In this era, the zombie characters themselves allude to savage and unintelligent “colonial objects”.

 The word zombie first appeared in print in an American newspaper in a reprinted short story called “The Unknown Painter” in 1838.